eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md

 ## 2 Legal Requirements for Transactional Data for payments and other use cases

-The [European Digital Identity Regulation] requires the Wallets to support and provide a function of strong user authentication, that could be used to authenticate the User accessing or using an online service that require identification and strong authentication (by EU or local law or by contractual obligation).
+The [European Digital Identity Regulation] requires the Wallets to support and provide a function of strong user authentication, that could be used to authenticate the User accessing or using an online service that requires identification and strong authentication (by EU or local law or by contractual obligation).
 The online services might be of any type, provided by public or private Service Providers, in particular from  the areas of transport, energy, banking, financial services, social security, health, drinking water, postal services, digital infrastructure, education or telecommunications (but not limited to these ones only).

 Therefore the Wallet Solutions should provide functionality that enable wallet-Relying Parties (which are the Service Providers) to use the Wallets as an external tool of User authentication.